TarjMecwan/CSC365-Project/docs/user.stories.md

 4. As a runner, I want to be able to easily find good running shoes, so that I can buy the best shoes for running.
 5. As a seller, I want to be able to easily list shoes that I have for sale, so that I can reach customers to make money selling shoes.
 6. As a student, I want to see what other kinds of shoes people are buying, so I can see what kinds of styles are popular.
+7. As a reseller, I want to see how the shoe market is fluctuating.
+8. As a parent, I want to know what shoes are the most popular to buy for my kids.
+9. As somebody in a relationship, I want to see what shoes I can get my partner, and pick out the best colorways.

 ## Exceptions